Halo 2 Original Soundtrack

 The Halo 2 Original Soundtrack is the soundtrack for Bungie's 2004 video game Halo 2.
 The soundtrack was released as two separate volumes, released almost two years apart.
-Volume 1, released at the same time as Halo 2 on November 9, 2004, contains arranged instrumental pieces written by Martin O'Donnell and his partner Michael Salvatori, as well as "inspired-by" tracks from bands Incubus, Hoobastank and Breaking Benjamin.
+Volume 1, released at the same time as Halo 2 on November 9, 2004, contains arranged instrumental pieces written by Martin O'Donnell and his partner Michael Salvatori, as well as "inspired-by" tracks from rock bands Incubus, Hoobastank and Breaking Benjamin.
 Volume 2 was released on April 25, 2006, and contains all the game music arranged in a suite form.
+Both volumes feature tracks from guitarist Steve Vai and the game's soundtrack was produced by Nile Rodgers.

 O'Donnell, who had previously composed the music for Bungie games such as Myth and Halo: Combat Evolved, sought to develop the "Halo sound" of the previous game as well as introduce new sounds and influences to the music.
 The music was based on what was happening in the game, rather than using leitmotifs or theme repetitively.
 The music was recorded in pieces with a fifty-piece orchestra at Studio X in Seattle, Washington.
 To mark its release both Microsoft and Sumthing Else Music Works planned an aggressive marketing campaign.

 Upon release, the music of Halo 2 was praised.
 Critics were split on the merits of Volume 1, with some publications enjoying the bonus offerings while others felt the first volume lacked cohesion.
+Volume 2 was declared the "real" orchestral soundtrack to Halo 2.
+Upon release both soundtracks became commercial successes, with more than 100,000 copies sold and Volume 1 became the first ever video game soundtrack to feature on the Billboard 200, peaking at the 162 position.
+The track "Blow Me Away" by Breaking Benjamin in Volume 1 was later released as a single and became platinum certified in the United States by the Recording Industry Association of America (RIAA) in 2021.

-Volume 2 was declared the "real" soundtrack to Halo 2.
-Upon release both soundtracks became commercial successes, with more than 100,000 copies sold.
-The soundtracks' success was pointed to as a sign of increasing legitimacy of video game music in the entertainment industry.
-Halos music has since been played in concert settings, including Play!
+The soundtrack won several awards, including best soundtrack awards at the Game Audio Network Guild Awards, Game Developers Choice Awards, and was named Best Original Video Game Soundtrack by the Rolling Stone.
+The success of the soundtrack was pointed to as a sign of increasing legitimacy of video game music in the entertainment industry.
+Halo 2s music has since been played in concert settings, including Play!
 A Video Game Symphony and Video Games Live.
+The music was re-recorded and remixed for the 2014 remaster of the game, being released as Halo 2: Anniversary Original Soundtrack on November 11, 2014.